safing/docs/spn/hosting-a-community-node.md

 If the server itself does not have a (single) public IP address, you will need to manually configure the IP address using the settings listed below in Appendix I.

+You will also need to configure your firewall to allow incoming connections to ports 17 and 80.
+The protocols and ports can be configured with the `transports` setting described below.

 If everything is prepared, you can now install the SPN Node using our install script:

 ```